deejaygraham/deejaygraham.github.io/about.markdown

 <small>The information in the weblog, or blog, is provided "AS IS" with no warranties
 epressed or implied.
 Code may not compile if you do not keep up payments on it or fall into technical debt.
-No classes were harmed in the making of this blog.</small>
+No monads were harmed in the making of this blog.</small>